real-logic/aeron/aeron-archive/README.md

  notification messages specified in the codec.

- - **Requests channel:** this allows clients to initiate replay or queries interactions with the archiver.
+ - **Requests channel:** this allows clients to initiate replay or queries interactions with the archive.
 Requests have a correlationId sent on the initiating request.
 The `correlationId` is expected to be managed by the clients and is offered as a means for clients to track multiple concurrent requests.
-A request will typically involve the archiver sending data back on the reply channel specified by the client on the `ConnectRequest` message.
+A request will typically involve the archive sending data back on the reply channel specified by the client on the `ConnectRequest` message.

 A control session can be established with the Archive.
 Operations happen within